MichielsenM/FOAM/docs/Pipeline.md

 A lot of the intermediate output is stored in hdf5 files, these can be easily read using the `pandas.read_hdf()` functionality of the <a href="https://pandas.pydata.org/docs/reference/api/pandas.read_hdf.html" target="_blank"> pandas</a> python package.

-An example template script for the pipeline is given by `pipeline.py` in `foam/pipeline/`.
+An empty template script for the pipeline is given by <a href="https://github.com/MichielsenM/FOAM/tree/master/foam/pipeline/pipeline.py" target="_blank"> foam/pipeline/pipeline.py</a>, and examples with some settings filled in can be found in the
+<a href="https://github.com/MichielsenM/FOAM/tree/master/example_setup/KIC7760680/" target="_blank"> example setup</a>.
 The different modules of the pipeline are listed below along with a short explanation of their functionality, and the output they produce.
 The naming scheme for the output is explained below.

 <details>